SlabberP/Machine-Learning-Practice-Solutions/README.md

 I can also see a correlation between VEHICLE_OWNERSHIP and CREDIT_SCORE which also makes sense.

-Unfortunately it is difficult to find any correlation between the feautures and the target(OUTCOME) looking at the heatmap.
+Unfortunately it is difficult to find any correlation between the feautures and the target(OUTCOME) looking at the heatmap..

 #### Regression Plot